College of University Studies

 |Morrill Hall 112, 701-231-7014, www.ndsu.edu/univ_studies|

 Programs in the College of University Studies are designed for students with general needs or unique goals.
-These programs involve general studies for undeclared students and the Bachelor of University Studies degree (a tailored degree program) for students with distinctive educational goals.
+These programs involve exploratory studies for undeclared students and the Bachelor of University Studies degree (a tailored degree program) for students with distinctive educational goals.

-The general studies program is designed to serve new students who wish to enter college but are unsure about their plans for the future.
+The exploratory studies program is designed to serve new students who wish to enter college but are unsure about their plans for the future.
 Special attention is given to selecting the best advisers, giving students a chance to explore a variety of fields, and acquainting them with people who are familiar with post-graduation opportunities.

-Undeclared students in general studies may elect any pattern of courses for which they have satisfactory preparation.
+Undeclared students in exploratory studies may elect any pattern of courses for which they have satisfactory preparation.
 They are encouraged to carry a full load of fifteen credits; however, they may carry as little as one course (usually three hours of class a week), a full load of four or five courses, or on rare occasions, as many as six or seven courses.

 Transfer to other colleges on campus from this program or into this program is possible at any time.
 Most students elect to pursue a major in one of the other academic colleges at North Dakota State University no later than their third semester.